Do car fuel additives work?

 Some old cars that haven’t been run in years or decades can sometimes benefit from an additive being put through the fuel system, because it can help to flush out debris and other build-ups in the engine.
 You’ll probably know what you need already if you’re considering reviving a classic car.

 Are fuel additives effective?

-While some fuel additives like those listed above can help in specific circumstances, the ones to avoid are those making bold claims about improving fuel economy.
+While some fuel additives such as those listed above can help in specific circumstances, the ones to avoid are those making bold claims about improving fuel economy.
 Even if they do provide a slight increase, it will be far outweighed by the money you spend on the additive.

 Furthermore, independent tests by consumer group Which? revealed that fuel additives don't deliver on their claims to increase fuel-efficiency and performance, with some even markedly increasing the cost of a refill.
-Those that claimed to boost the fuel's octane rating failed to match that of the premium-grade unleaded sold on every forecourt.
+Those that claimed to boost the fuel's octane rating failed to match that of the premium-grade unleaded sold on most forecourts.

 What are the alternatives to fuel additives?